garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

       - Description
     * - 1.
       - :ref:`how_to_create_repository_extends_springdata-label`
-      - Create entity specific Repository interface by inheriting the interface of Spring Data.
+      - Create entity specific Repository interface by inheriting from the interface of Spring Data.
         **If there is no specific reason, then it is recommended that you create the entity specific Repository interface using this method.**
     * - 2.
       - :ref:`how_to_create_repository_extends_myinterface-label`
-      - Amongst the Repository interface methods of Spring Data, create a common interface for projects wherein only the required methods are specified, inherit the common interface to create Repository interface for each Entity.
+      - Out of all the methods of Repository interface of Spring Data, create a common project specific interface wherein only the required methods are specified.
+Inherit the common interface to create entity specific Repository interface.
     * - 3.
       - :ref:`how_to_create_repository_notextends-label`
-      - Create entity specific Repository interface without inheriting the interface of Spring Data and the common interface for project.
+      - Create entity specific Repository interface without inheriting the interface of Spring Data or common project specific common interface.

 |